Kirovez/Scripts_sORFs_MS/README.md

 ### KaKsloop.py
 __Descroption__: example script which can be used to run protein_Ka_Ks_codeml.py for set of reference sequences
 ### sORF_completeness_v2.0.py
 __Description__: script to estimate changes in homologous sORF length between different species.
+It takes 1) genome/transcriptome fasta file, 2) fasta file with protein sequence translated from sORFs and 3) bed table created by `oopBLASTv_forsORF.py` script.
+The script
-It takes genome fasta file, fasta file protein translated sORFs and bed table created by `oopBLASTv_forsORF.py` script. return table with 18 column (actually the first 13 columns are identical to the input bed file):
+return table with 18 column (actually the first 13 columns are identical to the input bed file):
 1. Query id
 2. Hit id